PaulBraetz/MicroDI/README.md

 ```

 ## Extension Methods
-Extension Methods found in `Extensions.cs` make using the container and its factory simple.
+Extension Methods found in `Extensions.cs` simplify using the container and its factory.
 The previous workflow is reduced to the following:

 1. Instantiate a new `ContainerFactory`